This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Included

-Air travel (economy class) on scheduled British Airways flights (aircraft: Airbus A320); private coach for airport transfers and excursions; hotel accommodation as described below; breakfasts and 3 dinners and 1 lunch with wine; all admissions to museums; all tips for restaurant staff, drivers and guides; all state and airport taxes; the services of the lecturer and Czech guide.
+Air travel (economy class) on scheduled British Airways flights (aircraft: Airbus 319); private coach for airport transfers and excursions; hotel accommodation as described below; breakfasts, 2 dinners and 3 lunches with wine; all admissions to museums; all tips for restaurant staff, drivers and guides; all state and airport taxes; the services of the lecturer and Czech guide.

 Optional music

-We hope to be able to offer tickets to some performances; programmes should be available in early 2022.
+We hope to be able to offer tickets to some performances; programmes will be available in the spring of 2024.

 Accommodation